idaholab/virtual_test_bed/doc/content/htgr/pb67_cardinal/index.md

 In the ```[MESH]``` block, MOOSE will create a copy of the Nek mesh at the given boundaries.
 In this case it is at the pebble surfaces.
 In the ```[Problem]``` block we define the name of corresponding NekRS files.
 Next, we want MOOSE to use the same time steps as Nek so we prescribe that in the ```[Executioner]``` block.
-In the ```[Output]``` block we tell MOOSE to output an exodus file of the shallow Nek copy every 1000 time steps.
-This can be a helpful check at the beginnng of the simulation to make sure you are using the correct boundaries.
+In the ```[Output]``` block we tell MOOSE to output an exodus file of the shallow Nek copy every 1,000 time steps.
+This can be a helpful check at the beginning of the simulation to make sure you are using the correct boundaries.
 Finally, in the ```[Postprocessor]``` block we define what values we want MOOSE to calculate for us.
 Here we want the integral flux, min, max, and average temperature at the pebble surface.

 To setup the MOOSE mesh, a text file containing the center points of each pebble is necessary.